aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/create-transparent-image-of-excel-worksheet/_index.md

 You can use the following sample code to generate a transparent image of your Excel worksheet.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-CreateTransparentImage-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-CreateTransparentImage-1.java" >}}